-Fleet management services include fleet management income, management fees, maintenance income and finance income.
+Fleet management services include fleet management income, management fees, maintenance income, finance income and any profit on disposal of vehicles at the end of their lease term.

 Fleet management income and management fees

 Fleet management income and management fees are brought to account on a straight line basis over the term of the lease.